WorldofKerry/Python2Verilog/README.md

 `python3 tests/parsers/new_generator.py <name>` to create new test case and prepare template Python file.

+To test verilog locally, an example command with Icarus Verilog is `iverilog '-Wall' design.sv testbench.sv  && unbuffer vvp a.out`

 Comparisons between Python and Verilog for sample inputs:
 | Algorithm          | Python Yield Count | Verilog Clock ycles | Notes   |
 | ------------------ | ------------------ | ------------------- | ------- |